JBLDKY/JBLDKY/README.md

-- 👋 Hi, I’m @JBLDKY
+- 👋 Hi, I’m @JBLDSKY
 - 👀 I’m interested in ...
 Blindfolded solving rubik's cubes and coding.

 - 🌱 I’m currently learning ...
-Javascript and Python.

-- 💞️ I’m looking to collaborate on ...
-Any rubik's cube related project.
+A blazingly fast and memory safe language that allows fearless concurrency.

 - 📫 How to reach me ...
 Discord: Jord#0004